seunghunoh57/SPIP-Calc/README.md

 --------------------

-This project was created by me, Seunghun Oh, with the help of React, google-maps-react, react-places-autocomplete, gh-pages, and Google Maps APIs.
+This project was written by me, Seunghun Oh, in React with the help of google-maps-react, react-places-autocomplete, gh-pages, and Google Maps APIs.
 All uses or sampling of the project code must require my permission.